Landmark: Rachel Carson's Silent Spring

 Rachel Carson’s passionate book, Silent Spring, first published in 1962 is said to be the work which launched the environmental movement.
 But how does it speak to us now?

-For a recording of Free Thinking’s Cultural Landmark series at the Hay Festival, presenter Rana Mitter is joined by guests Tony Juniper, Emily Shuckburgh, Dieter Helm and Kapka Kassabova.
+For a recording of Free Thinking’s Cultural Landmark series at the 2019 Hay Festival, presenter Rana Mitter was joined by guests Tony Juniper, Emily Shuckburgh, Dieter Helm and Kapka Kassabova.

 Tony Juniper is a campaigner, sustainability adviser and writer of work including Saving Planet Earth and How many lightbulbs does it take to change a planet?